ContextLab/supereeg/docs/tutorial/brain_objects.rst

     Recording time in seconds: [0.5 0.5]
     Sample Rate in Hz: [1000, 1000]
     Number of sessions: 2
-    Date created: Fri Mar  9 14:56:10 2018
+    Date created: Mon Mar 26 14:20:49 2018
     Meta data: {}

-You can also pass add custom meta data to the brain object to help keep track of its contents. ``meta`` is a dictionary comprised of whatever you want:
+You can also add custom meta data to the brain object to help keep track of its contents. ``meta`` is a dictionary comprised of whatever you
+want:

 .. code:: ipython2